DPeterK/iris/docs/iris/src/userguide/loading_iris_cubes.rst

         bottom_16_levels = lambda cell: cell <= 16

+Note also the :ref:`warning on equality constraints with floating point coordinates <floating-point-warning>`.

 Cube attributes can also be part of the constraint criteria.
 Supposing a cube attribute of ``STASH`` existed, as is the case when loading ``PP`` files, then specific STASH codes can be filtered::